 This is a guest post by Peter G Walen.

-Test Automation has become ubiquitous, a bit like wifi.
+Test automation has become ubiquitous, a bit like wifi.
 It is everywhere in software development.
-Sometimes it is done powerfully and well, other times, it is suboptimal.
-Let’s revisit some of the reasons why.
+Sometimes, it is done powerfully and well, other times, it is suboptimal.

-While I’ve written about test automation a bit for TestRail (see here, and here), and have spoken on related topics in the past, maybe it is time to again ask the question “Why do we need automated tests, anyway?”
+While we’ve written about test automation before in posts like Three Steps to Set Up an Automation Strategy and have spoken on related topics in past automation-focused webinars, it is time to ask the questions and challenge the common assumptions of “Why do we need automated tests?”

-A third example, and one the last example above depends on, is that of automated functional tests.
-These can be created by the development team while the application software is being developed and are used to exercise the change in their local environment.
-This differs from TDD in that these tests are not part of the development process per se but developed in parallel with the application.
+- Automated functional tests: Automated functional tests can be created by the development team while the application software is being developed and used to exercise the change in their local environment.

 Each of these ideas is good.
 Together they present solid ideas for test automation.
 The focus is on definite goals that can show measurable, repeatable behavior and activity trends.